henry252525/MarkTex/README.md

 MarkTex comes with a few scripts, which are located in the `bin` directory.
 You should add this directory to your `PATH`.

-The most important script is `topdf`, which takes a MarkTex file as input and opens a PDF with the compiled document.
+The most important script is `pdfmarktex`, which takes a MarkTex file as input and opens a PDF with the compiled document.

-`topdf sample.mtex`
+`pdfmarktex sample.mtex`

 The PDF that was opened can be found in `build/sample.pdf`.
 The name of the PDF file will always be that of the MarkTex file without its extension.

+As an added convenience, the `pdfmarktexwatch` script can be used to track a `.mtex` file and automatically run `pdfmarktex` in the background on file change.
+This, when combined with the Skim pdf viewer, provides real-time updates during note-taking.

 Another script is `marktex`, which outputs the compiled LaTeX to standard output.
 Use this is you want to integrate MarkTex into another toolchain: